enov8 vME iSCSI Connector (SQL Server)

 Full iSCSI Configuration Reset (Optional)

 After the scoped cleanup, the script offers an optional full iSCSI reset.
 This step is shown with prominent red warnings because it affects all iSCSI configuration on the server, not just the clone sessions.
+When you confirm with Y, the script:

 - Disconnects all remaining iSCSI sessions — any sessions that were not selected in Phase 2.